monk-io/docs/docs/persistent-storage.md

             path: <- $volume-data
 ```

 We have just replaced the `/tmp/important-data` because `database` inherits from `mopngodb/latest` which defines a variable `volume-data`.
-By looking at the `mongodb/latest` template we can see that the database container mounts `$volume-data` in `/data/db`:
+By looking at the `mongodb/latest` Kit we can see that the database container mounts `$volume-data` in `/data/db`:

 ```yaml title="mongodb/latest" linenums="1"
 containers: